- Academic Affairs

 - University Counsel

-If you find yourself dreading conversations with others that you know are going to be emotional and controversial, I recommend reading this book.
+If you find yourself dreading conversations with others that you know are going to be emotional and controversial, I recommend reading the book Crucial Conversations: Tools for Talking When Stakes Are High.
 The authors describe why we often behave badly in these situations even when we have the best of intentions.

 Being adept at handling this type of conversation can have benefits for your relationships, health, and career.
-When problems continue over time, they can affect your sleep, your physical and mental health, as well as how you feel about both your job and the people around you.
+When problems continue over time, they can affect your sleep, your physical and mental health, and how you feel about your job and the people around you.
 This is an important skill for those who manage others or those who work in groups, which describes most of us.

-It is important to be aware of your emotions as well as observe how the other person is reacting.
+It is important to be aware of your emotions and observe how the other person is reacting.
 When defensiveness occurs, it might be time to re-establish mutual purpose, mutual respect, clarify your intent, or apologize.
 Depending on the situation, any of those approaches can help make it safe again before continuing.

 Rather than attacking or accusing the other person, it is important to approach them with questions and then paraphrase their reply to make sure you understand their perspective and feelings before presenting your ideas.
 Looking for areas of agreement and underlying motivations can help lead to solutions.